-How Do Mental Health Conditions Affect The LGBTQ+ Community
+How do Mental Health Conditions Affect The LGBTQ+ Community

-How Do Mental Health Conditions Affect the LGBTQ+ Community?
+How Do Mental Health Conditions Affect The LGBTQ+ Community?

 LGBTQ+ individuals are almost 3 times more likely than others to experience a mental health condition such as major depression or generalized anxiety disorder.
 This fear of coming out and being discriminated against for sexual orientation and gender identities, can lead to depression, posttraumatic stress disorder, thoughts of suicide and substance abuse.